plasticmacaroni/bg3-missables/checklist.md

 - Play hide and seek with a child, get a cool ring
 - Talk to a man who wants to [make things "right" by interrogating a dead barkeeper](https://bg3.wiki/wiki/Punish_the_Wicked)
 - Save some harpers, find out about the Inn
+- Give a certain companion [a certain flower](https://bg3.wiki/wiki/Night_Orchid) they might have mentioned
 - Destroy the everburning torches next to Korliss and fight the shadow mastiffs
 # Last Light Inn
 - Talk to the inhabitants